All Guides

 Health Insurance Options

-International health insurance: Cigna Global, ALC Health, and others offer plans for expats starting around $150–$300/month.
-Useful if you travel frequently between Mexico and your home country.
+Cigna Global, ALC Health, and others offer plans for expats starting around $150–$300/month.
+Worth considering if you travel between Mexico and your home country regularly.

 Internet and Phone